molo17inc/gluesync-scheduler-module/README.md

 - Proper error handling for connection issues

 The integration uses only the SDK-provided authentication token for all CoreHub API calls.
 Manual authentication with username/password is completely removed, making the module more secure and streamlined.

+The module automatically retrieves the CoreHub URL from the SDK after discovery, ensuring that the correct URL is used even when the CoreHub is discovered dynamically through UDP broadcast.

 ## Contributing